-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - Welfare Rights and Carers Together provide a service from the surgery. - A nurse practitioner visited the housebound patients.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs, including annual home visits by the practice nurse to all house bound patients aged over 75 years. - All older people had a named GP responsible for their care.